zhaoxiaoha/github-trending/README.md

 * 【2023-12-16】[missing-semester / missing-semester](https://github.com/missing-semester/missing-semester) - The Missing Semester of Your CS Education 📚
 ## Unknown

+* 【2024-02-21】[didicodes / javascript-dev-bookmarks](https://github.com/didicodes/javascript-dev-bookmarks) - A collection of articles that will help you get better at JavaScript.
+* 【2024-02-21】[Ignitetechnologies / BurpSuite-For-Pentester](https://github.com/Ignitetechnologies/BurpSuite-For-Pentester) - This cheatsheet is built for the Bug Bounty Hunters and penetration testers in order to help them hunt the vulnerabilities from P4 to P1 solely and completely with "BurpSuite".
 * 【2024-02-20】[scroll-tech / contribute-to-scroll](https://github.com/scroll-tech/contribute-to-scroll) - This repository guides developers wanting to contribute to the Scroll ecosystem.
 * 【2024-02-20】[I-S00N / I-S00N](https://github.com/I-S00N/I-S00N) -
 * 【2024-02-20】[0voice / expert_readed_books](https://github.com/0voice/expert_readed_books) - 2021年最新总结，推荐工程师合适读本，计算机科学，软件技术，创业，思想类，数学类，人物传记书籍